ekrem18/Flight_Api/readme.md

 <br>

 <h3>About My Project</h3>
-<p> 📌As you can see from the ER diagram, this API service project is built upon four different models. 📌JWT is used for encryption.  📌A permission system is established for editing/changing something about personnels. 📌"If you are a customer/user, you can create a reservation.
-If you are an admin, you have the ability to create flights, users, reservations, and make changes related to them." 📌Logging is implemented. 📌"If you want to read the API documentation and check the structure, Swagger and Redoc documents are also available.
-To access them, you can follow the '/redoc' or '/swagger' routes."  </p>
+<p> 📌As you can see from the ER diagram, this API service project is built upon four different models. 📌JWT is used for encryption.  📌A permission system is established for editing/changing something about personnels. 📌If you are a customer/user, you can create a reservation.
+If you are an admin, you have the ability to create flights, users, reservations, and make changes related to them. 📌Logging is implemented. 📌If you want to read the API documentation and check the structure, Swagger and Redoc documents are also available.
+To access them, you can follow the '/redoc' or '/swagger' routes.  </p>
 <br>
 <br>